nktice/AMD-AI/README.md

 [ ... updates abridged ... ]

 2024-04-24 - Updates to deal with new versions of Python, and Bitsandbytes.
-Ubuntu 24.04 does not yet work with amdgpu-dkms.

 2024-05-12 - PyTorch now refers to ROCm 6.0 as the stable version, so 5.7 series has been archived over here and depricated - https://github.com/nktice/AMD-AI/blob/main/ROCm-5.7.md - This is updated to use the latest drivers and PyTorch stable.
+Updated to support Ubuntu 24.04.

 -----